Need great osteopaths? Meet the team at Enhance Osteopathy Heidelberg!

 More recently Tiffany has also started her first foray into teaching continuing professional development courses to qualified osteopaths.
 These courses are practical technique courses that teach osteopaths balanced ligamentous tension techniques, an indirect osteopathic technique that she uses frequently in her day to day practice.

-When she’s not at work as an Osteopathy in Heidelberg Tiffany loves doing Tai Chi, spending time in the great outdoors and reading really long books.
+When she’s not at work as an Osteopathy in Heidelberg Tiffany loves doing Tai Chi, spending time in the great outdoors, playing with her dog Pepper and reading really long books.

 Caryn obtained her degree in England, from the University of Wales, through the European School of Osteopathy, and qualified in 1997.